turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_domain_search.md

   domain = 'hp.com';
 ```

-### List third-party domains associated with a domain
+### Get third-Party domain exposure

+Identify and analyze all third-party domains associated with a primary domain to understand the extended attack surface and supply chain risks.
+This query helps in mapping the broader ecosystem of connected services and identifying potential lateral movement opportunities for attackers.

 ```sql+postgres
 select